Who is eligible to apply?

 Can I apply for more than one placement?

-Yes, but be clear about your motivations for each one.
-A tailored application is much more effective than copy and pasting your application from one to another.
+Yes, but be clear about your motivations for each one and tailor your application to each job description.

-Each placement is advertised with its own deadline with new placements available on a weekly basis.
+Each placement is advertised with its own deadline.
+New placements are advertised on a weekly basis.

 Information on the application process is available on our How to Apply page.